chuckh/polymer-quill/README.md

 # \<polymer-quill\>

-# Polymer Quill Rich Text Editor
+## Polymer Quill Rich Text Editor

-`polymer-quill` creates a Polymer Quill Rich Text Editor.
+`polymer-quill` element creates a Polymer Quill Rich Text Editor.

 Quill is a free, open source WYSIWYG editor built for the modern web.
 With its modular architecture and expressive API, it is completely customizable to fit any need.